 The field trip admission rate is strictly for school groups.
 Parents and children cannot use their field trip payment to return the same day.
 Regular admission will be charged.

 If you need to cancel, please inform the Bayou Country Children’s Museum at least 24 hours in advance.

 Cancellations must be made by email to firstname.lastname@example.org.

 Lunch is not built into your field trip reservation, but you are more than welcome to plan for your group to eat lunch on our outside grounds after your trip, weather permitting.
 Should the weather not cooperate, please have a backup plan.

 Block A: 10:00-12:00

 Plan to arrive at the museum on time.
 Please note that the museum is not responsible for delays. **If you arrive late, your field trip will still end at your scheduled time stated on your contract**

 Visiting chaperones, siblings or any other adult other than school staff will pay the same price as the students plus tax.

-Visiting chaperones, sibling or any other adult other than school staff be required to check-in and pay at the front desk.
+Visiting chaperones, sibling or any other adult other than school staff are required to check-in and pay at the front desk.

 The recommended chaperone ratio is 1 teacher for every 8 students, 1:8.